Quick View

 Consistency

 As mentioned previously, the main characteristic of a grease is its consistency; however, this can vary depending on the amount of thickener used.
-Consistency is measured in NLGI (National Lubricating Grease Institute) ratings, ranging from 000 to 6, although anything greater than 3 is less common.
+The consistency of industrial grease is measured in NLGI (National Lubricating Grease Institute) ratings, ranging from 000 to 6, although anything greater than 3 is less common.
 Each NLGI rating can be compared to an everyday product as outlined to the right.

 Grease component diagram